zarthur/CSCC-Android-Mobile-Applications-Notes/week_08/readme.md

 we were.
 An alternative to temporal navigation is **hierarchical navigation**.
 Hierarchical navigation allows users to move up the app hierarchy - returning to the parent activity at any time.
-Hierarchical navigation is made available to users through a up button that appears as a left-pointing arrow in the toolbar.
+Hierarchical navigation is made available to users through an up button that appears as a left-pointing arrow in the toolbar.
 In order to enable this functionality, we have to specify an activity's parent in the app's manifest.
 The following will allow users to return to the AddressBookActivity from the ContactPagerActivity: